bjackman/falba-py/README.md

 - Lint with `uv run ruff check`.
 Add `--fix` and potentially `--unsafe-fixes` to auto fix.
 - Test with `uv run pytest`

+There's also a `Justfile` so you can run `just check` to run all the above, or `just fix`/`just fix-unsafe` to run the formatter and auto-fix the linters.